Yahlunna/Yahlunna/README.md

 I'm a mere hobbyist gamedev, mod maker, and technical/VFX artist.

-This is a non profesional account.
+This is a non professional account.
 Every repo you can find in my profile is free to use/copy/whatever and falls under The Unlicense unless stated otherwise.

-Trans rights are human rights, furries are cool, stay kinky! 🏳️‍⚧️🪢🐇
+Trans rights are human rights, furries are cool, stay kinky, have fun! 🐇